ansys/allie-flowkit/README.md

-# PyConv External functions
+# AllieFlowKit External functions

-External functions available for custom workflows in the PyConv project
+External functions available for custom workflows in the AllieFlowKit project